 SC Thrive is partnering with AARP Foundation to get the word out about a number of the MSPs that can save low-income Medicare beneficiaries more than $7,000 a year in out-of-pocket health care costs.

-“These programs put money back in people’s pockets that can help them afford healthier foods, afford health care and really secure the essentials — which is what we’re about at the foundation,” says Nicole Heckman, AARP Foundation’s director of benefits access.
+“These programs put money back in people’s pockets that can help them afford healthier foods, afford health care and really secure the essentials — which is what we’re about at the foundation,” says Nicole Heckman, AARP Foundation’s vice president, Benefits Access Programs.

 In an effort to remove barriers to people’s ability to participate in the Medicare Savings Programs, AARP Foundation has started an outreach campaign and is funding local organizations like SC Thrive in an effort to make more people aware of the MSPs.
 The campaign has started in three states (Alabama, Mississippi and South Carolina), and the foundation hopes to expand it in the coming months.
 To find out if you qualify for these programs, call AARP Foundation at 855-510-2107 and you will be directed to a resource in your state that can answer questions and help you apply.
 Each state also has a State Health Insurance Assistance Program (SHIP) with counselors who can walk Medicare beneficiaries through the steps to apply for an MSP.

 In her outreach work, Tyler visits senior centers, houses of worship, farmers markets, barber shops and beauty salons — anywhere older folks congregate.
 She even stops by doctors’ offices to spread the word.
 “If I can take one person’s stress away, I feel I’ve done my good deed for the day,” she says.